MQ-COMP1050/BananaCleaningDirector/README.md

 4:Each gum blob cleaned adds 1 point to the score counter.

-5:A success screen appears when 15 gum blobs are cleaned within 60 seconds, with an option to restart the level.
+5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.

 **Taj- User Story**
 The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving streaks.
 The player clicks and drags over smudges to polish them before time runs out.